dimitri-nicolo/calico/elasticsearch/README.md

 ### Update version and patch

-To update Elasticsearch version, update the `ELASTIC_VERSION` variable in the `metadata.mk`.
+To update Elasticsearch version, update the `ELASTIC_VERSION` variable in the `third_party/elasticsearch/Makefile`.

 To update Tigera customization patch, follow the next steps: